matteoferla/Fragmenstein/sphinx-docs.md

 ## Module contents

-Victor (after Dr Victor Frankenstein) is a class that uses both Fragmenstein (makes blended compounds) and Egor (energy minimises).
+Victor (after Dr Victor Frankenstein) is a class that uses both Fragmenstein (makes blended compounds) and Igor (energy minimises).
 This master reanimator keeps a `.journal` (logging, class attribute).
 And can be called via the class method `.laboratory` where he can process multiple compounds at once.